-The 2026 World Cup will be hosted by the United States, Mexico and Canada, kicking off on 11 June, with all venues confirmed.
-Beyond next year's tournament, FIFA has also confirmed the hosts for the editions to follow during its Extraordinary Congress, held in December 2024.
+The 2026 World Cup is now underway across the United States, Canada and Mexico, running between 11 June and 19 July as the first-ever World Cup to feature 48 teams and 108 matches.
+Beyond the current tournament, FIFA has also confirmed the hosts for the editions to follow during its Extraordinary Congress, held in December 2024.

-At that meeting, FIFA president Gianni Infantino formally announced that the 2030 World Cup will be staged across cities in Spain, Morocco and Portugal, following the three-nation model.
+At that meeting, FIFA president Gianni Infantino formally announced that the 2030 World Cup will be staged across cities in Spain, Morocco and Portugal, following the three-nation model, after the opening games are held in Uruguay, Argentina and Paraguay to celebrate the centenary of the first ever World Cup staged in 1930.
 The host countries have nominated 20 stadiums spread across 18 cities to host 101 matches.

 Where will the 2030 World Cup be held?